*Please Note* The Manitou Incline has reopened after extensive renovations and upgrades to the trail.

 For a successful experience, consult your physician, bring plenty of water and energy snacks and be sure you've adjusted to the high altitude of Colorado Springs (6,035 ft) before you attempt this trail.
 Pace yourself and rest when you need to.

 About three-quarters of the way up, the Manitou Incline intersects with Barr Trail and you can take that way back down if you like.
 Don't be fooled by the false summit.
 After you crest it, there are still about 300 steps to go.
-Once you've made it to the top - or rather if you make it to the top - you can either come back down the incline or hike down the bottom four miles of the Barr Trail.
+Once you've made it to the top - or rather if you make it to the top - you can hike down the bottom four miles of the Barr Trail.
 Downhill use of the Incline is strongly discouraged.

 It's a true Colorado workout that is enjoyed by many.
-If you're inclined, give it a try!
+Give it a try, if you are inclined!